-In this guide I will disassemble a Dell Precision 7720.
-I will remove the bottom case and battery cover in order to remove the battery, RAM, SSD, Wi-Fi card, keyboard, graphics card, cooling fan, heat sink and motherboard.
+In this guide, I will disassemble a Dell Precision 7720.
+I will remove the bottom case and battery cover to remove the battery, RAM, SSD, Wi-Fi card, keyboard, graphics card, cooling fan, heat sink, and motherboard.

 Processor: Intel Core i7-7920HQ (Quad Core 3.10 GHz, 4.10 GHz Turbo, 8MB 45W, w/Intel HD Graphics 630)

 Operating System: Windows 10 Home

 Display Type: 17.3″ UHD IPS Narrow Border (3840×2160) Wide View with Camera and Mic

 Graphics Card: Radeon Pro WX 7100 w/8GB GDDR5

 SSD: 1st M.2 PCIe 256GB SSD Class 40, 2nd Additional M.2 PCIe 256GB SSD Class 40, 3rd Additional M.2 PCIe 256GB SSD Class 40

 Battery: 6-cell (91 Whr) Lithium Ion Polymer Battery with ExpressCharge

 Wi-Fi: Intel Dual Band Wireless-AC 8265 2×2 802.11ac + BT4.0

 For the freshest produce, find us on Facebook for the latest teardown news.